markyharris/livesectional/README.md

           <li>Added the ability to expand RPI's file system without needing to enter the command line.
           <li>Added the ability to rotate OLED display 180 degrees, and to reverse the position order of OLED's due to build constraints.
           <li>Automatically update software online, rather than re-burn an image. *Major updates may require an image re-burn.
-          <li>Import Settings File, Airports File and Heat Map File was added to expedite software upgrades that need an image re-burn.
         </ul>
     </p>
   <hr>